Garden Adventure Log

 Grind up the beans as fine as you can.
 Then mix them with the alcohol.

-The concoction should be left to stand in an airtight bottle for up to two months.
-And of course you have to filter the liquid when it's done.
+The concoction should be left to stand in an airtight bottle for up to

 Don't use whiskey, rum, brandy because the flavor will affect the tincture.